react-native-cameraroll/react-native-cameraroll/README.md

 ### `save()`

 Saves the photo or video of a particular type to an album.
+This function works the same as `saveToCameraRoll`, but it allows to specify a particular album you want to store the asset to.

 ```javascript
 CameraRoll.save(tag, { type, album })